SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-DonHamsa/README.md

 - My test gives away the answer because my function is asking for an answer rather than asking you to write a function that gives you an answer using parameters passed in.

-- Try and do it without looking at the test file which contains the answer....
+- When you think you found the correct answer go to encrypt.js and return your coded answer in index.js

+- Dont just return the coded answer ...... without actually trying it

-## Instructions
+## Getting Started

 1. Run `NPM run install` in the terminal